 Mobile phones are not allowed for pupil use on the school premises.

 Staff will not use personal equipment or non-school personal electronic accounts when contacting families.

+Children in Year 5 and 6 who do bring their phones to school (for example if they walk home) are required to switch it off and hand it in to the class teacher for it to be locked in the classroom cupboard during the school day.

 3.8 Protecting personal data